jupyter/docker-stacks/docs/using/custom-images.md

 ## Building stack images with custom arguments

-A selection of prebuilt images are available from [Quay.io](https://quay.io/organization/jupyter), however, it's impossible to cater to everybody's needs.
+A selection of prebuilt images is available from [Quay.io](https://quay.io/organization/jupyter).
+However, it's impossible to cater to everybody's needs.
-For extensive customization with an automated build pipeline, you may wish to create a [community-maintained stack](../contributing/stacks.md), however, for minor customizations, this may be overkill.
+For extensive customization with an automated build pipeline, you may wish to create a [community-maintained stack](../contributing/stacks.md).
+However, for minor customizations, this may be overkill.
 For example, you may wish to use the same Jupyter stacks but built on a different base image, or built with a different Python version.